zinc-collective/zinc.coop/src/get-involved/index.md

 ### Become a Client Owner

+TODO

 ### Become a Member

+TODO

 ### Donate

+TODO.
 If you already think what we're doing is cool, give us money.
 Become a Sponsor in our <a href="https://opencollective.com/zinc-community#category-CONTRIBUTE">Open Collective</a>.